 For assistance in extremely rare situations, the University has contracted with a leading provider of international customer care services, which includes evacuation services.

 Before you depart for the semester you will be instructed on how to use NYU Traveler, a Web-based information collection tool where flight and travel details, local and US telephone numbers, and emergency contact information can be stored so that NYU staff can assist you if needed.

 Public safety might not be as big a problem as it is in some large American cities, but it is important to always be careful and stay aware.
 Keep in mind that France, like most of Europe, remains in maximum terrorist alert.
 Expect security checks.
-The most common safety issue in Paris is pickpocketing.
+The most common safety issue in Paris is pickpocketing:

 - Pickpockets tend to prey on tourists in crowded areas so be careful when visiting crowded tourist attractions and riding the metro.
 Keep your bag (including bagpacks) in front of you.
 Make sure your bag is closed (zipped).

 - In restaurants, purses and backpacks placed on the floor or on the back of chairs are at risk of being stolen.

 - Be careful, especially late at night.
 Go out in small groups.
 Carry a charged phone and/or external battery at all times.

 - Never bring home someone you have just met.

 - Be aware of your belongings at all times.